seeess1/seeess1.github.io/pages/projects.md

 # One more thing

 Every now and then I find a way to combine programming with my interest in tennis.
-That combo has manifested itself in a few ways, including [this website I created](https://www.bageled.nyc/) and this [map of tennis and handball courts in NYC](http://www.fortgreenetennis.org/nyc-courts).
+That combo has manifested itself in a few different ways, including [this website I created](https://www.bageled.nyc/) and this [map of tennis and handball courts in NYC](http://www.fortgreenetennis.org/nyc-courts).
 If you're particularly interested in my work with data & tennis, there's more of that [in here](./pages/tennis.md).